Use our online tools to help you save money – find out where you're wasting the most energy, and your options for generating your own.

 Medium cost tips

 New heating controls: Whatever the age of your boiler, the right controls will let you set your heating and hot water to come on and off when you need them, heat just the areas of your home you want, and decide how warm you want each area to be.
-Installing a room thermostat if you didn’t have one before could save £70.
+Installing a room thermostat, programmer and thermostatic radiator valves you could save up to £105 - £210 a year.